lachrist/aran/README.md

 ## Transparency Concerns

+* *Namespace access*:

+  In the original version of the program `global[namespace]` should not be defined.

+## Known Transparency Breakage

 In the context of dynamic analysis, it is crucial to prevent the program under analysis from interacting with the analysis.
-If it is not the case, the conclusions drawn during the analysis may no longer hold for the original program.
+If such interaction happens, the conclusions drawn during the analysis may no longer hold for the original program.
 In other words, the analysis (meta) layer should remain *transparent* from the program (base) layer.
 There are several known transparency issues that Aran does not handle for you:

-* *Namespace access*:

-  In the original version of the program `global[namespace]` should not be defined.

 * *Code reificaton*:
   JavaScript offers means to have a view of the code.